OpenHFT/Chronicle-Queue/docs/FAQ.md

 When finish() returns, the data will be written to disk even if the program crashes.
 By crash I mean a JVM crash not just an Error or Exception thrown.

+## What do I do if I really don't know the size?

+If you have no control of the size you have a concern that you don't control the system.
+If this is a rare event, and you have to, you can create a large NativeBytes off heap buffer of any size (even > 2 GB) You can serialize into this off heap memory and write the Bytes produced with the actual size.

+Note: huge memory to memory copies do not have safe points, which means a 1 GB raw memory copy can prevent a GC from starting until it is finished.

 ## How does reading work?

 When you read an excerpt, it first checks that index entry is there (the last thing written)